About our guides

 - English is not the first language for many people.

 - Information is easier to understand if it uses simple short sentences.
-It is more more difficult if there are 30, 40, 50 or more words.
-If a sentence include many qualifying ideas it can be difficult to follow.
+We aim for 12 to 15 words as a maximum length.
+It is difficult to understand a sentence with 30, 40, 50 or more words.
+A long sentence include is more difficult to follow.

-There are easy ways to increase the percentage of people who will be able to read any text.
+There are easy ways to increase how many people will be able to read your writing.